 At Westbrook, we believe that developing faithfulness in classroom attendance is essential to the overall development of the character of the student.
 It is also a matter of fairness to the other students in the class and the teacher.
 Therefore, it is our intention to have firm and fair policies that encourage attendance and discourage unnecessary absenteeism.
 One can really never make up or compensate for absence from class.
 When a student's absences are considered excessive for questionable reasons, the parent will be contacted and must attend a conference with the administration.
 The last week of each semester is very important due to semester review and exams.
 Family trips should not be taken during these weeks.
 Any work done to make up what was missed during an absence is primarily an effort to bridge a gap in classroom experience.
-This is only a substitute for classroom attendance, and it is acceptable only under the conditions described below.
-Perfect attendance awards will be given to elementary students only.
+This is only a substitute for classroom attendance, and it is acceptable only under the following conditions: